 “It is a long tail, certainly,” said Alice, looking down with wonder at the Mouse’s tail; “but why do you call it sad?”
 And she kept on puzzling about it while the Mouse was speaking, so that her idea of the tale was something like this:—

-Fill out the form and one of our experts will contact you and show you how your accounting practices can be automated in an intelligent way.
+Automate your accounting with artificial intelligence.
+Fill the form and one of our AI experts will contact you and give you a live review of how your Accounts Payable processes can be automated.